MattArnold/capricon2021/schedule.md

 Please see [our schedule of events at KonOpas](https://guide.capricon.org/).
 To ensure you have the latest data, make sure you do a hard refresh (Ctrl-F5 for most browsers on a PC)

 Prefer a grid?
 View that [here](https://zambia.capricon.org/ReportPublicGrid.php).
 Hover over the panel titles for a description and panelists.

 ### Schedule Changes

-Changes will be posted here as they happen.
+GoH Cacophonie Tamayo has been added to the "Introduction to the Social Justice Bards" panel on Thursday at 7pm CST in the [Cafe](/cafe)